1c7/Youtube-Auto-Subtitle-Download/readme.md

 [Youtube Subtitle Downloader](https://greasyfork.org/scripts/5368-youtube-subtitle-downloader-v2)<br/>
 [Youtube Auto Subtitle Downloader](https://greasyfork.org/scripts/5367-youtube-auto-subtitle-downloader)<br/>

-You would saw this (Click green "Install this script" button to install):
+You would see this (Click green "Install this script" button)
 ![2](install-1.png)

-After click green button, you would saw this (click the little "Install" button again to confirm):
+then you would see this (click "Install" again to confirm):
 ![3](install.png)

 Step 3: there are no step 3